ArminKleinert/NeonLyra/README.md

 - `#t` is literal true
 - `#f` is literal false
 - Numbers can start with the prefixes `0x` or `0b` for hexadecimal or binary literals.
+- Function with names that end in `!` are considered impure.
+Impure calls eagerly evaluate their parameters.
+They will also not be optimized away.
+You can mark any function as pure by not putting a `!` at the end of the name.

 ## Differences to Clojure: